Apply for a coastal event or activity

-Tourism is a major economic contributor to the area, and Great Ocean Road Coast recognises the important role that positive promotion through advertising, film and television can play in supporting this vital industry.
+Tourism is a major economic contributor to the area, and the Great Ocean Road Coast Committee recognises the important role that positive promotion through advertising, film and television can play in supporting this vital industry.

 Accordingly, the committee welcomes and supports those wishing to film in the area.
-Fees are set at a minimum to encourage active promotion of the area through these mediums and conditions apply.
+Fees are set at a minimum to encourage the active promotion of the area through these mediums and conditions apply.

 Please fill out and submit a filming and photography permit application.